 The Commission has established three new DER programs for Hawaiian Electric customers through this docket: (1) the Smart DER Tariff, which allows DER customers to receive time-varying compensation for exported energy, (2) the Bring-Your-Own-Device (“BYOD”) Tariff, which pays incentives for customers to provide grid services (such as energy export during the evening peak) to the grid, and (3) the Scheduled Dispatch Program (“SDP”), an emergency program that pays incentives for customers to install batteries paired with solar that export to the grid every day during the evening peak.
 See the DER Programs page for more information about these programs.

 Existing DER customers may choose to transition to the new Smart DER Tariff at any time once it is open.
 Transitioning is only required for customers on the Customer Grid Supply, Customer Grid Supply Plus, and Interim Smart Export tariffs.
 Customers currently in those programs will be required to transition to one of the Smart DER Tariff’s riders, the Export Rider or Non-Export Rider, seven years after when they initially enrolled in the tariff.
-The interim tariffs, which include the three tariffs listed above, Customer Self Supply, and the Standard Interconnection Agreement Tariff, will close for new enrollment approximately three months after the new tariffs launch, or January 31, 2024.
+The interim tariffs, which include the three tariffs listed above, Customer Self Supply, and the Standard Interconnection Agreement Tariff, will close for new enrollment in early 2024.

 No, Hawaiian Electric is currently deploying advanced meters, or “smart meters,” to all customers.
 These meters provide many benefits to customers, including enhanced communication with the utility that eliminates the need for Hawaiian Electric to physically read meters at customer premises, reducing costs and retaining customer privacy.
 To be selected for the TOU Study, customers must have smart meters installed for at least six months, but not all customers with smart meters will be selected for the TOU Study.
 Customers can also separately opt out of receiving a smart meter.
 See more information regarding the smart meter program at Hawaiian Electric’s website.